Salma-131/P1team/README.md

 # P1team

-🏎️ Autonomous Racing Car Simulation with ROS 2 & Gazebo
+## Autonomous Racing Car Simulation

-## Overview
-This project demonstrates a simple autonomous racing system for a small virtual Formula 1-style car.
-The goal is to simulate self-driving behavior using ROS 2 Humble and the Gazebo simulator, running on a Windows machine via WSL (Windows Subsystem for Linux).

-The car navigates by following a sequence of predefined waypoints—without relying on any sensors.
+This project simulates a small Formula 1-style car navigating a virtual track using **ROS 2** and **Gazebo**.
+The car follows predefined waypoints to drive autonomously, without relying on sensors.

-## Features
+### Key Features
-✅ ROS 2 nodes written in Python
+- Python-based ROS 2 nodes for control
-✅ Basic waypoint navigation
+- Waypoint navigation for self-driving behavior
-✅ Speed adaptation during curves for better stability
+- Speed adjustments for curves to maintain stability
-✅ Simulation environment built with Gazebo 11
-✅ Runs on Windows using WSL + Ubuntu 22.04
+- Runs in **Gazebo 11** on Windows via WSL + Ubuntu 22.04

-## How It Works
+### How It Works
-The car follows a list of waypoints, adjusting its direction and speed in real time.

-At every simulation step, the car calculates its position relative to the next waypoint and modifies its steering angle and velocity accordingly.
+The car calculates its position relative to the next waypoint at each simulation step and adjusts its steering and speed accordingly.
+Sharp turns trigger automatic speed reduction to keep control.

-Speed is automatically reduced on sharp turns to maintain control and avoid instability.

-## Technologies Used
+### Technology Stack
 - ROS 2 Humble Hawksbill
 - Gazebo 11
 - Python 3
 - Ubuntu 22.04 (via WSL)
 - Windows 10/11

-## Future Improvements
+### Future Improvements
-- Add LIDAR or camera sensors for perception
+- Add sensors like LIDAR or camera for environment perception
 - Implement PID control for smoother motion
-- Use path planning algorithms (e.g., A*, RRT) for dynamic navigation
+- Include advanced path planning algorithms (A*, RRT)
-- Integrate real-time obstacle avoidance
+- Real-time obstacle detection and avoidance

-## Academic Note
+### Academic Note
-This repository represents my independent submission of a team project.
+This repository contains my independent version of a team project for academic submission.